GregoryJC/COMP9323ProjectMirrored/README.md

 # COMP9323TouchFish
-THis is for project of COMP9323.
+This is for project of COMP9323.
 Alan Koo is marvellous!